A Idioms

 - safely, without damage

-When we moved, our furniture arrived all in one piece.
+Our furniture arrived all in one piece after we moved.

 all manner of (someone or something)